mrwadams/stride-gpt/readme.md

 - [ ] Customisable and exportable reports (e.g. PDF, Word) that include the generated threat model, attack tree, and mitigations
 - [ ] Add a helper tool to guide users to create effective application descriptions before generating threat models
 - [ ] Update UI to support multiple languages
+- [ ] Add Google Gemini support
+- [ ] Add RAG feature
+- [ ] Add capability to map if threat model is generic or from specific RAG document
+- [ ] Provide mitigation map to policy control reference from RAG

 ## Talk at Open Security Summit